 This sweet shop is a chocolate lover’s paradise.
 Owner Paula Barth imports the best artisan chocolates from all over New England and around the world, so each truffle is a handcrafted, melt-in-your-mouth delight.
-Look for classic confections like chocolate-covered cherries, as well as more exotic sweets such as the caramel sushi (caramel and marshmallow swirled together and dipped in dark chocolate) and cappuccino cup (a dark chocolate cup filled with pure arabica coffee ganache and finished with white chocolate hazelnut foam).
-Seasonal confections for holidays, including Christmas, Valentine’s Day, and Easter, are also available.
+Look for classic confections like chocolate-covered cherries, as well as more exotic sweets, such as the caramel sushi (caramel and marshmallow swirled together and dipped in dark chocolate) and ganache-stuffed figs. Seasonal confections for holidays, including Christmas, Valentine’s Day, and Easter, are also available.

-This gift shop offers apparel, home goods, jewelry, and handbags, most imported from Europe.
+This women-run lifestyle boutique offers apparel, home goods, jewelry, and handbags, most imported from Europe.
 You’ll also find an assortment of items made by local artists.
-Owner Millicent Cutler has an eye for sleek, eye-catching design and frequently features new designers from the United States and Europe, as well as one-of-a-kind pieces from local clothing designer Erin Robertson and jewelry designer Nicole Fichera.
+Owner Millicent Cutler has an eye for sleek, eye-catching design and frequently features new designers from the United States and Europe, as well as one-of-a-kind pieces from Boston-based artist Ashley Eisenman and jewelry designer Rolly Robinson.

 Nichols House Museum

 To see what a Beacon Hill home looked like in the 19th century, a visit to the Nichols House Museum is in order.
 Constructed in 1804, it is one of the earliest buildings on Beacon Hill.
 The residence was designed by Massachusetts State House architect Charles Bulfinch, noted architect and designer of many other Beacon Hill mansions, as well as the Massachusetts State House and portions of the US Capitol.
 The museum offers 45-minute tours Tuesday through Sunday, at 10 am, 11 am, and noon.